 When someone says, "Roy Rogers," people either think of three things: the legendary "King of Cowboys", a sweet drink made of Coca-Cola and grenadine, or roast beef sandwiches and fried chicken.
-At 51 years old, Roy Rogers Restaurants has always been a staple in the fast-food world, especially in the Mid-Atlantic and Northeast, serving up the holy trio loaded up with all the fixin's from the infamous fixin's bar.
+At 51 years old, Roy Rogers Restaurants has always been a staple in the fast-food world, especially in the Mid-Atlantic and Northeast of the United States, serving up the holy trio loaded up with all the fixin's from the infamous fixin's bar.
 Years ago, stumbling upon one of the 600+ franchisees was pretty typical whenever you found yourself driving, but now the fast-food chain is like an oasis in the desert.
-Few and far between, only 48 locations stand today.
+Few and far between, only 48 restaurant chain locations stand today.

 All about Roy Rogers Restaurant